MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ### Prompting within a Microsoft security product: Embedded example for Microsoft Intune

 When you use one of the embedded experiences of Copilot for Security, the scope of the data is determined by the context of the product you're using.
-For example, if you prompt within Microsoft Intune, the results are produced from data and context provided by Microsoft Intune only.
+For example, if you issue a prompt within Microsoft Intune, the results are produced from data and context provided by Microsoft Intune only.

 Here's the logical architecture when issuing prompts from within the Microsoft Intune embedded experience.